paritytech/polkadot-sdk/substrate/frame/identity/README.md

 #### Usernames

-The pallet provides functionality for username authorities to issue usernames.
-When an account receives a username, they get a default instance of `IdentityInfo`.
-Usernames also serve as a reverse lookup from username to account.
+The pallet provides functionality for username authorities to issue usernames, which are independent of the identity information functionality; an account can set:

-Username authorities are given an allocation by governance to prevent state bloat.
-Usernames impose no cost or deposit on the user.
+- an identity without setting a username
+- a username without setting an identity
+- an identity and a username

+The username functionality implemented in this pallet is meant to be a user friendly lookup of accounts.
+There are mappings in both directions, "account -> username" and "username -> account".

+To grant a username, a username authority can either:
+- be given an allocation by governane of a specific amount of usernames to issue for free, without any deposit associated with storage costs;
+- put up a deposit for each username it issues (usually a subsidized, reduced deposit, relative to other deposits in the system).

-Users can have multiple usernames that map to the same `AccountId`, however one `AccountId` can only map to a single username, known as the *primary*.
+Users can have multiple usernames that map to the same `AccountId`, however one `AccountId` can only map to a single username, known as the _primary_.
+This primary username will be the result of a lookup in the `UsernameOf` map for any given account.

 ### Interface